true-while/AZ-204-NodeJs-labs/Instructions/Labs/AZ-204_12_lab_ak.md

 #### Review

-In this exercise, you created an API by using ASP.NET and configured it to stream application metrics to Application Insights.
+In this exercise, you created an API by using `express` and configured it to stream application metrics to Application Insights.
 You then used the Application Insights dashboard to get performance details about your API.

 ### Exercise 3: Monitor a web app using Application Insights